IlusionDev/DailyTrends/README.md

 Dailytrends is a project where the objective is to store the news from the newspapers (ElPais and ElMundo) in a database to later be served through an api crud.
 All this using techniques such as webscraping.

+# Requeriments
+- MongoDb installed and url added in env file
+- yarn to install dependencies
+- NodeJs 14

 # Architecture